John-Abbott-College/4A8-Notes/08_SQLite_and_Csharp.md

 Use this [tutorial](https://zetcode.com/csharp/sqlite/) to

 1. Create a database file for the Hackathon project.
 Use a relative path in the connection string.
 2. Add `HackathonProject` table to the database file.

-3. Write a function that inserts 3 projects into database file.
+3. Write a function to insert 3 projects into the `HackathonProject` table.

-4. Write a function to inserts 2 projects into database file using prepared statements.
+4. Write a function to insert 2 projects into database file using prepared statements.
 5. Write a function to display all existing projects.
 Print column headers as well.
+6. Submit your work on Moodle.

 *ALWAYS VERIFY YOUR WORK BY USING THE SQLITE ON THE COMMAND LINE.*
 **Do not just read the tutorial and think you understand it.
 Type it in.
 Try it!**